vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 vardhana◦\).
 These copperplates were found in Rithapur along with those of Prabhāvatī

 Guptā.
-From the Pod

-. agad

-. h Inscription \(EI XXI, 155 f.\) we know that Bhavadatta’s son \[Skanda\]varman recovered the lost \( bhraṣṭā\) royal fortune of his family and repopulated the capital Puṣkarī.
+From the Poḍagaḍh Inscription \(EI XXI, 155 f.\) we know that Bhavadatta’s son \[Skanda\]varman recovered the lost \( bhraṣṭā\) royal fortune of his family and repopulated the capital Puṣkarī.
 The father of Mahārāja Arthapati might therefore have been

 \[Skanda\]varman, who was dead at the time his son published the grant of his grandfather̥ The expression āryakapādaprasādānugr̥hītena  probably served to authorize this deed.
 That king Arthapati reigned after \[Skanda\]varman also seems to follow from the Kesaribeda Inscription \(EI XXVIII, 12\) dating from his 7th regnal year, which was issued from the capital Puṣkarī \(cf. Sircar in HCI III, 188 f.\).
 From this epigraphical evidence we may deduce that the Nala king Bhavadattavarman conquered Nandivardhana of the Vākāṭakas, but soon afterwards was defeated and his own capital destroyed.
 His son \[Skanda\]varman succeeded in restoring the power of the dynasty, at least in its traditional homeland.
 His successor, Arthapati, proclaimed his grandfather’s glory as conqueror of the eastern Vākāṭaka realm.
 If Sircar is right in dating the Rithapur Plates of Bhavadattavarman ‘on grounds of palaeography to the first half of the sixth century’, this would place Bhavadattavarman’s conquest of Nandivardhana at the end of the fifth century.
 Only two generations later, at the time that the Vākāṭaka power had collapsed